ink1ing/laziest-brow/README.md

 ## laziest browser

-One‑liner: Type a tiny prefix to jump fast—start with a clean slate, then import the AI / Browser / Web3 preset packs or craft your own shortcuts.
+One‑liner: Prefix router with drag reorder, Quick Start onboarding, and preset packs for AI / Browser / Web3 power users.

 ## What It Does
 - Lightweight Chrome extension that turns simple prefixes into smart redirects.
+- Launches a Quick Start tour on first install (and anytime from Options) so you can grasp the basics in seconds.
 - Works from the address bar or Google search page; includes an Options panel.
 - Auto-fills your query into ChatGPT and can auto-send it.
 - Drag the prefix pill to reorder shortcuts; import curated preset bundles or export/share your own.